Welcome to today's edition of the Rush 24-7 podcast.

 So in other words, he's not planning to cut anything.

-Uh he's not planning uh to peel back government.
+He's not planning to peel back government.

-What he's doing is saying we're taking one tiny little bit of government, uh, the bits you don't even notice.
+What he's doing is saying we're taking one tiny little bit of government, the bits you don't even notice.

 It's spending.